Sue Foley

-Sue Foley (born March 29, 1968) is a Canadian multi-award-winning blues guitarist and singer/songwriter known for her fiery Texas blues style and refined acoustic touch.
+Sue Foley (born March 29, 1968) is a Canadian blues guitarist and singer/songwriter known for her Texas blues style and acoustic touch.
 A five-time Blues Music Award winner for Traditional Blues Female, and a Juno recipient, she has shared the stage with musicians including B.B.
 King and Buddy Guy.
 In 2024 she released One Guitar Woman: A Tribute to The Female Pioneers of Guitar which earned a 2025 Grammy Award nomination for Best Traditional Blues Album.
 Foley also holds a PhD in Musicology, and is the author of the forthcoming book Guitar Women, exploring the lives and legacies of trailblazing female guitarists.

 Early life

 Foley was born in Ottawa, Ontario, and spent her early childhood in Canada.
 She learned to play guitar at age 13, became interested in blues music from listening to the Rolling Stones, and played her first gig at age 16.
+While still in high school, she played guitar with Back Alley John in the Ottawa area and together they recorded a single as The Blue Lights.
 After high school graduation, she relocated to Vancouver where she formed the Sue Foley Band and toured Canada.